AndersWik/anderswik.github.io/_posts/2014-12-04-Magento-Update-Layout.markdown

 </cms_index_index>
 {% endhighlight %}

 This will add a block to the right sidebar of your page.
 Just a heads up, this will not work so good if you use a one column layout for the index page.
 This works for the right sidebar because it is of the block type `core/text_list` this will not work for other types of blocks like `core/template`.
 This might be something to consider when your `block` dosen't show when you are so sure it should.
-We will get into why soon.

 There are lots of built in blocks in Magento.
 There are a few examples below and you can also create your own blocks in modules.